+Acknowledgements.
 The authors would like to thank all people involved in the collection of the samples integrating the present database.
-We also acknowledge to Puertos del Estado (Ministerio de Fomento, Spain) for providing the access to the SIMAR database.
-Susana Costas is founded through the "FCT Investigator" program (ref.
+Special thanks are given to Cornelia Behrens for her constant support through the process of archiving the database in PANGAEA.
+We also acknowledge Puertos del Estado (Ministerio de Fomento, Spain) for providing the access to the SIMAR database.
+Susana Costas is funded by the FCT Investigator programme (ref.
 IF/01047/2014).
+This work is a contribution to the UID/MAR/00350/2013 CIMA project.